-Born in Hamburg, Nanette Falk was one of the very few students of Clara Schumann in Dresden, where she auditioned in 1847 at the age of twelve.
-Shortly afterwards, she kept, like Emilie Steffens, company in the domestic circle of Schumanns.
-Apparently on invitation of Clara, she came 1851 to Düsseldorf in 1851 to participate in the performance of a concerto for three pianos by Bach, with two other students, Martha Sabinin and Caroline Dupré.
+Born in Hamburg, Nanette Falk was one of the few pupils who played to Clara Schumann in Dresden in 1847 at the age of twelve.
+Before long, she also moved in the circle of the Schumanns, similar to Emilie Steffens.
+It was apparently at the invitation of Clara that she went to Düsseldorf at the beginning of 1851 to participate in the performance of a concerto for three pianos by Bach, together with two other pupils, Martha von Sabinin (q.v.) and Karoline Dupré.

-Nanette Falk gave concerts and taught for almost all of her life, first in Germany and since the 1860s also in the United States.
-In Baltimore, she married in 1867 the watchmaker and later antiquarian and bibliographer Joseph Auerbach (1830-1904), whom she followed to his hometown of Gdansk later.
-She outlived her husband by more than 20 years and died at an advanced age in Gdansk.
-An extensive collection of concert programs and reviews, as well as an autograph album from the estate of Nanette Falk is kept in the Robert-Schumann-Haus Zwickau.
+Nanette Falk gave concerts and taught almost all her life, first in Germany and from the 1860s also in the USA.
+In Baltimore in 1867, she married the watchmaker and later antiquarian bookseller and bibliographer Joseph Auerbach (1830-1904), originally from Danzig [now Gdańsk], whom she later followed to his home town.
+She survived her husband by more than twenty years and died at an old age in Danzig.
+The Robert Schumann House in Zwickau holds an extensive collection of concert programmes and reviews and an autograph album from the estate of Nanette Falk.

 (J.M.N., translated by Th.
 H.)